 I Don’t Fit My Name

-I actually believe it’s more important to have grace for others than to have grace for ourselves.
+I actually believe that it’s more important to have grace for others than to have grace for ourselves.
 However, unfortunately, those who don’t give themselves grace often fail to give others grace.
 This is the definition of my life.

 I feel bad for getting grades besides As.
 I feel bad for eating a piece of calorie-filled cake.
 I feel bad for skipping my quiet time.